tomas-fryza/vhdl-course/Labs/01-gates/README.md

 <a name="part3"></a>
 ## Part 3: EDA Playground

+EDA Playground is a cloud-based service that runs in your browser.
 Open the [Example of basic gates](https://www.edaplayground.com/x/5L92).
 Take a look at the basic parts of the VHDL source code, such as [entity](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Entity), [architecture](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Architecture), and testbench.
 Use button **Run** to run the simulation and log in to your account using **Log In (save edits)**.

 Most common VHDL operators are shown in the table.